Skip to content

 Why is the first generation slow?

-The quicktype engine (~700 KB) is loaded into a Web Worker on first use.
-After that it's cached for the rest of the session — subsequent generations are near-instant.
+The quicktype engine (~700 KB compressed) is loaded into a Web Worker on first use.
+After that it stays cached for the rest of the session — subsequent generations are near-instant.
+The Worker means the engine never blocks the UI thread, so paste-and-tab-away keeps working at full speed.